Charity Bike Ride for Autism: A Start-to-Finish Guide

 No matter which distance you choose, you’ll never be alone.
 Our routes are fully supported with rest stops every 12-15 miles, stocked with snacks, drinks, and cheering volunteers.
 We also have a support and gear (SAG) crew and bike mechanics on the road to help with any issues.
 You can see the specific options for our New England rides to get a feel for the choices.

-The Community Vibe and Safety on the Road
+The Community Vibe and Staying Safe on the Road

 The best part of a Bike to the Beach ride is the people.
 You’re joining a welcoming and inclusive community of riders, volunteers, and families, all united by a common goal.
 The camaraderie is contagious—you’ll find yourself chatting with new friends at rest stops and encouraging fellow riders along the way.
 It’s a judgment-free zone where every participant is celebrated for showing up and contributing to the mission.